tari-labs/tari-university/src/layer2scaling/more-landscape/landscape-update.md

 #### What is it?

 Lumino Transaction Compression Protocol (LTCP) is a technique for transaction compression that allows the processing of a higher volume of transactions, but the storing of much less information.
-The Lumino network is a lightning-like extension of the RSK platform that uses LTCP.
+The Lumino network is a Lightning-like extension of the RSK platform that uses LTCP.
 Delta (difference) compression of selected fields of transactions from the same owner is done by using aggregate signing of previous transactions so that previous signatures can be disposed of. [[17]]

 Each transaction contains a set of persistent fields called the Persistent Transaction Information (PTI) and a compound record of user transaction data called the SigRec.
 A Lumino block stores two Merkle trees: one containing all PTIs; and the other containing all transaction IDs (hash of the signed SigRec).
 This second Merkle tree is conceptually similar to the Segwit witness tree, thus forming the witness part.
 Docking is the process where SicRec and signature data can be pruned from the blockchain if valid linked PTI information exists. [[17]]